fidelesnjoki-art/Study-sync/README.md

 ### Installation

-1. Clone the repo-git clone git@github.com:fidelesnjoki-art/Study-sync.git
+1. Clone the repo: git clone git@github.com:fidelesnjoki-art/Study-sync.git
-2. Install the dependencies  **npm install**
+2. Install the dependencies  ###npm install
-3. Set up firebase
+3. Set up Firebase
-4. Run the app **npm run dev**
+4. Run the app ###npm run dev

 ### Usage

-1. Sign up or log in with email or Google
+1. Sign up or log in with your email or Google
 2. Create tasks and set deadlines from the dashboard
 3. Mark tasks complete and track your progress
 4. Access your data from any device